-Bellevue University’s Master of Science in Business Analytics degree is slightly more technical, although it still accepts a bachelor’s degree in just about anything for entry.
+Bellevue University’s Master of Science in Business Analytics degree also accepts a bachelor’s degree in just about anything for entry.
 Students not only learn all there is to know about running a business, but also get some IT coursework to become more comfortable with hardware and software design (learning to code is optional).
 Specialization courses cover data science standards like analytics and data mining.

 Nurses have two paths to an MSN on the Informatics track at Nebraska Methodist College, depending on their starting point.
 BSN holders go straight into a 21-month program, where they’ll complete coursework plus a group capstone project and two practicums.
 RN holders require 30 months to get to the same outcome, needing undergraduate bridge courses in both nursing and research methodologies before continuing onto in-depth statistical and regulatory issues around client data.